The Wailin’ Wayne Weekend

 Chad led a dozen or more riders through the forest on several rides.
 Stephen documented everything with his excellent photography skills.
 Some chose to “wail” (or is that whale?) through the tough stuff, with obstacles including rocks, slopes, roots, ruts and more than a little mud.
 Others who rode into the event chose to ride the scenic route along beautiful paved and unpaved local roads.
 Everyone in attendance wore huge smiles at the end of the day, and a new group of friends formed.
 They’re all looking forward to 2015 when they can ride the event again.

 This is what adventure riding is all about.
 A big shout out of thanks goes to Chad Warner, as well as that “do it!” voice coming from his left shoulder, Stephen Gregory.
-And if you’re interested in joining in the fun, get thee to for all the info.
+Come join in the fun at WWW.

 Article By Ian Schmeisser